MandyNeumeyer/pokemon-cards/README.md

-As a guideline how the finished product could be looking, use the reference image.
+As a guideline how the finished product could be looking, use the reference image below.

 ![](pokemon.gif)